spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 2. Navigate to the left **Main Menu** and select **Profiles**.

-3. If you already have a cluster profile you want to deploy the cluster with, select that profile and select **Create new version** to create a new version of the profile to save your changes.
+3. If you already have an Edge cluster profile you want to deploy the cluster with, select that profile and select **Create new version** to create a new version of the profile to save your changes.

    Otherwise, click **Add new profile** to create a new cluster profile.

 4. Select the OS layer of your cluster profile.
 If you are creating a new profile, you will get to configuring the OS layer after filling out **Basic Information** and **Cloud Type**.
+You should choose the Bring Your Own OS (BYOOS) pack for your OS layer.

 5. Update the `system.uri` parameter in the pack editor for your OS layer.
 Use the custom OS image you created in the EdgeForge process.
 Refer to the EdgeForge [Build Images](../edgeforge-workflow/palette-canvos.md) guide if you are missing a custom OS image.
-The following is an example configuration using the Bring Your Own Operating System (BYOOS) pack with a custom OS image.
+The following is an example configuration using the BYOOS pack with a custom OS image.

   ```yaml
   pack: